-Metal roofing in shingle, shake, slate, and tile styles has reinvigorated the metal roofing industry.
+Metal roofing in shingle, shake, slate, and tile styles have reinvigorated the metal roofing industry.

 Metal roofing has a long history and a great future as a roofing option on residential and commercial buildings.
 The earliest metal roofs were "standing seam" roofs that skilled contractors fabricated on site from large rolls of sheet metal.
 These days, most new metal roofing comes in the form of factory-made steel panels.
 Ridges formed in the panels form overlapping seams during roof installation.
 Factory-applied finishes provide corrosion resistance and color choices.